ddfishbean/ddfishbean.github.io/_pages/about.md

----
-permalink: /
-title: ""
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 I am a fifth year graduate student focuses on understanding how the hypothalamus changes in brain aging and Alzheimer's disease at single-cell resolution.
 I work with [Prof. Ashley Webb at the Buck Institute for Research on Aging](https://www.buckinstitute.org/lab/webb-lab/), previously at [Brown University](https://aging.brown.edu/).
 I received my Bachelor's degree in Biology from [Zhiyuan Honors' Program at SJTU](https://en.zhiyuan.sjtu.edu.cn/), and Master's degree in Data Science through [Brown's Open Graduate Education](https://graduateschool.brown.edu/academics-research/distinctive-opportunities/open-graduate-education).
 I am currently supported by the NIH/NIA F99 fellowship.

 Selected Publications